rubocode/bookstore/introduction/index.md

 ## Introduction

-This Software System Definiton (SSD) is meant to illustrate a slightly novel approach to defining a System of Software (SOS).
+This Software System Definition (SSD) is meant to illustrate a slightly novel approach to defining a System of Software (SOS).

 > It will define the essential aspects of an SOS for a Mom & Pop bookstore.